Getting Started

 /uc:plan-execution {plan-name}

 Open a new window for execution.
-Plan execution spawns multiple agent teams that need their own tmux panes.
+Plan execution spawns multiple agent teams that use tmux panes for visual layout when available.
 Run the command in a fresh Claude Code session.

 The execution engine spawns a dedicated team for each task: an Executor that writes code, a Reviewer that enforces your standards, and a Tester that validates against product docs.
 The Lead brokers external library knowledge via the /uc:research skill (cache-first, writes committed research files under documentation/technology/research/), and a Project Manager monitors progress.